 In meeting the above, discharge rates below 1.0 litre/sec may not be achievable, depending on self cleansing velocities.
 However low flow control devices are available on the market to achieve such discharge rates.
 Through proper design and maintenance such devices should not be prone to blockage, if proposed discharge rates are greater than the equivalent greenfield runoff rates based on there being a greater risk of blockage, full justification should be provided as to why blockage cannot be designed out and is considered to be a risk.
 Such sites will be considered on site by site basis.

-Applicants should design the attenuation on site to accommodate the 1:100 year +20% CC event and understand the flooding implications for the +40% CC event.
+Applicants should design the attenuation on site to accommodate the 1:100 year upper end allowance.

 A lower percentage provision for climate change maybe appropriate for commercial development.
 The applicant should justify the percentage climate change allowance used based on the anticipated lifespan of the development.

 If the applicant wishes to consider a different allowance for climate change, this should be discussed with the LLFA via our chargeable pre-application service.